-Add up the amount you were entitled to receive from 6 April 2017 to 5 April 2018 and put the total in box 8.
-Don't include any amount you received for Attendance Allowance.
+Add up the amount you were entitled to receive from 6 April 2022 to 5 April 2023 and put the total in box 8.
+Do not include any amount you received for Attendance Allowance.

 If your State Pension changed during the year or you only received it for part of the year, multiply each amount by the number of weeks that you were entitled to receive it.
 Add up your amounts carefully.